LuxProvide/QuantumFPGA/docs/index.md

 - This course is **NOT** a Quantum Computing course but intends to show you how to use QC simulation on Meluxina's FPGA.

-- We strongly recommend to interested particpants this [CERN online course](https://indico.cern.ch/event/970903/).
+- We strongly recommend interested particpants to watch the following [CERN online course](https://indico.cern.ch/event/970903/).

 ## About this course